 The difference between them is the pain from arthritis is from inflammation in the joint versus joint pain resulting in pain without inflammation.

-The most common source of joint pain in dogs is from developmental issues, like hip or elbow dysplasia and degenerative problems such as osteoarthritis, which is the deterioration of cartilage over time.
+The most common source of joint pain in dogs is developmental issues, like hip or elbow dysplasia, and degenerative problems such as osteoarthritis, which is the deterioration of cartilage over time.